bherress/ing-bank-account-kata/README.md

 In case of missing information, make a choice and stay consistent with it.
 _Be careful with the size and the message of your commits._

-**There is no "good" way to make this Kata, we're interested in your implementation choices and your technical skills with those constraints.**
+**There is no "" way togood make this Kata, we're interested in your implementation choices and your technical skills with those constraints.**

 ### Delivery
 The Kata should be delivered using a [Github](https://github.com) repository, or you can create a *Pull Request* to the [develop](https://github.com/kirinux/ing-bank-account-kata/tree/develop) branch of the [original repository](https://github.com/kirinux/ing-bank-account-kata).